How to test GFCI outlet

 Electrical

-The answer to 'how to test GFCI outlet' is to regularly test your GFCI outlets to ensure they are working properly and protecting you from electrical shocks.
-GFCI outlets are designed to quickly shut off power if they detect a ground fault, which can happen if an electrical device is not properly grounded or if there is a problem with the wiring.
+The answer to 'how to test GFCI outlet' is to regularly test your GFCI outlets to ensure they are functioning properly.
+GFCI (ground fault circuit interrupter) outlets are designed to protect against electrical shock hazards by quickly cutting off power if a ground fault is detected.

 Step-by-Step Guide